-- A. The schedule of 12-hour shift employees shall be 4 shifts on in a 7 day work period. - B. Any hours worked over the employee's scheduled 12 hour shift shall follow contract Article 15- "Overtime and Callback." - C. If the need of a12-hour employee arises the position will be open annually for voluntary assignment by seniority and class as described by the employer.
-If vacant lowest seniority shall be assigned. - D. At no point will there be more than three members, from the January 1, 2015 bargaining list, assigned to the 12 hour shift schedule.
+- A. The schedule of 12-hour shift employees shall be 4 shifts on in a 7 day work period. - B. Any hours worked over the employee's scheduled 12 hour shift shall follow contract Article 14 "Overtime and Callback." - C. If the need for a 12-hour employee arises the position will be open annually for voluntary assignment by seniority and class as described by the employer.
+If vacant, lowest seniority shall be assigned. - D. At no point will there be more than three members, from the January 1, 2015 bargaining list, assigned to the 12 hour shift schedule.

 SECTION 4.
-During the 2019 calendar year the union and administration will open up discussions on changing the work schedule to a rotating 48 hours on duty/ 96 hours off duty, keeping a 28-day FLSA work period for the 2020 calendar year.
+During the 2020 calendar year, the union and administration agreed to a trial period utilizing the work schedule rotation of 48 hours on duty/96 hours off duty, keeping a 28 day FLSA work period.
+The trial period shall continue into 2021 according to the MOU signed 11/20/2019.